tommytracey/AIND-Capstone/README.md

 ### RNN Overview
 <img src="images/rnn-simple-folded.png" height="20%" align="right" alt="" title="Simple RNN - Folded View" />
 RNNs are designed to take sequences of text as inputs or return sequences of text as outputs, or both.
-They're called recurrent because, the network's hidden layers have a loop in which the output from one time step becomes an input at the next time step.
+They're called recurrent because the network's hidden layers have a loop in which the output from one time step becomes an input at the next time step.
 This recurrence serves as a form of memory.
 It allows contextual information to flow through the network so that relevant outputs from previous time steps can be applied to network operations at the current time step.

 This is analogous to how we read.
 As you read this post, you're storing important pieces of information from previous words and sentences and using it as context to understand each new word and sentence.